AionSystem/AIONSYSTEM/README.md

 **Cognitive Cartography** — A new discipline.
 AI generation processes are being given rooms, geometry, and navigable coordinates for the first time — mapped as spatial structure from the inside rather than described as probability distributions from the outside.

+**World & Narrative Design** — A reusable, AI-executable methodology for producing production-grade game lore bibles, applying the same systems-first, adversarially-tested discipline used in the AI reliability work to fictional world architecture.
+See [World & Narrative Design](#world--narrative-design) below.

 These are not separate projects.
-They share a foundation: the conviction that AI systems must be understood from the inside, held to honest epistemic standards, and governed by a constitutional framework that places human sovereignty first.
+They share a foundation: the conviction that complex systems — whether AI architectures or fictional worlds — must be understood from the inside, held to honest internal-consistency standards, and built to survive adversarial pressure before they're called finished.

 [![↑ Back to Table of Contents](https://img.shields.io/badge/↑_Back_to-Table_of_Contents-374151?style=flat-square)](#table-of-contents)